Legal assistance services

-More information on community legal centres can be found on the Community Legal Centres Australia website.
+Find out more about community legal centres at the Community Legal Centres Australia website.

 Specialist domestic violence services

-The Australian Government provides ongoing funding to specialist domestic violence units and health justice partnerships.
+The Australian Government provides funding for legal assistance providers to deliver specialist family and domestic violence legal services.
 These services help people affected by family and domestic violence who may otherwise be unable to access the support they need.

 Family Violence Prevention Legal Services

 Family Violence Prevention Legal Services provide culturally sensitive assistance to Aboriginal and Torres Strait Islander survivors and victims of family violence and sexual assault, working collaboratively with other service providers to deliver appropriate, accessible, equitable, efficient and effective legal assistance and related services to victim-survivors of family violence.
-More information can be found on the National Family Violence Prevention Legal Services website.
+Find out more at the National Family Violence Prevention Legal Services website.

 Commonwealth legal financial assistance

-The Australian Government provides Commonwealth legal financial assistance for people requiring assistance with a Commonwealth law matter or an overseas legal matter who do not qualify for assistance from legal aid.
+The Australian Government provides Commonwealth legal financial assistance for people who need help with a Commonwealth law matter or an overseas legal matter who do not qualify for assistance from legal aid.